openlayers/workshop/src/doc/basics/dissect.rst

 Don't worry about the syntax here if this part is new to you.
 Layer creation will be covered in another module.
 The important part to understand is that our map view is a collection of layers.
 In order to see a map, we need to include at least one layer.

 The final step is definining the view.
 We specify a projection, a center and a zoom level.
+Also we specify a maxResolution to make sure we don't request boundingboxes that GeoWebCache cannot handle.

 .. code-block:: javascript

     view: new ol.View2D({
        projection: 'EPSG:4326',
        center: [0, 0],
-       zoom: 1
+       zoom: 0,
+       maxResolution: 0.703125
     })

 You've successfully dissected your first map!
 Next let's :ref:`learn more <openlayers.basics.resources>` about developing with OpenLayers.